Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Conclusions and outlook

-We would like to conclude by listing several open problems: \begin{itemize} \item Given the superiority of the LDO method over the TM, one wonders why this method is not more widely used.
+We would like to conclude by listing several open problems: \begin{itemize} \item Given the elegance of the LDO method and its direct relation to the scale transformations, why is it not more widely used?
 One reason is that, unlike the transfer matrix method, implementing the LDO for a particular RG map requires studying that specific map.
 In this paper, we detailed the LDO construction for Gilt-TNR.
 Many other local tensor RG maps also have an LDO preserving a hole of a fixed size \cite{TNRScaleTrans, Evenbly-TNR-website, Evenbly-review, Bal:2017mht}.
 However, it is not clear if the existence of LDO is guaranteed in general.
 Understanding the conditions that guarantee the existence of an LDO would be a very interesting accomplishment. \item The eigenstates obtained in the LDO method and the Jacobian method (for eigenvalues of quasiprimaries) correspond to local operators with well-defined scaling dimensions.
 Is there perhaps a relationship between the eigenstates of the LDO and the eigenstates of the Jacobian? \item In this paper, we focused on CFT scaling dimensions and spins.
 Another important part of the data characterizing the CFT are the operator product expansion (OPE) coefficients.
 In the past, several works have shown that the OPE coefficients can also be extracted from the tensor RG fixed point tensor \cite{Evenbly:2017dyd,PhysRevE.109.034111,TNRScaleTrans,Li_2022,Ueda_2023}.
 Will the accuracy in determining the OPE coefficients improve by using the high-quality fixed point?

 \item A much more open-ended problem is as follows.
 In \cite{Ebel:2024nof} and especially in this work we provided a lot of evidence that, in the case we studied, tensor RG fixed point properties are compatible with the underlying CFT.
 However, only a minuscule part of CFT spatial symmetries was manifest in the tensor network description.
 For example, we demonstrated that LDO provides an explicit construction for scaling operators in the tensor network, but only discrete scale invariance was manifest, while of course CFT has a continuous scale symmetry, not to speak of conformal invariance.
 Is there a way to argue that, under certain conditions, fixed points of tensor RG are guaranteed to correspond to fully rotationally and translationally symmetric field theories, even though those spatial symmetries are not manifest?